LouisBertin/prestashop1.7-docker-lamp/README.md

 # Prestashop 1.7 docker configuration

-Stack defines to run Prestashop 1.7.6.X, you have to download the latest stable version [here](https://www.prestashop.com/en/previous-versions) and extract it into the `www` folder.
+Stack defines to run Prestashop 1.7.6.X, you have to download the latest stable version [here](https://www.prestashop.com/en/previous-versions) and extract it into the `www` folder or use the Prestashop repository on [Github](https://github.com/PrestaShop/PrestaShop/tags)

 Then, you can follow the Prestashop installer instructions.